Kaibu/ASM/README.md

 04.04.2014 fixed: AIR values sometimes incorrect calculated
 26.04.2014 fixed: enableAPImonitoring causes double slot usage
 28.04.2014 fix: NTI/NTO, works now with A2 (enableAPImonitoring=2, thanks Viba, for reporting and testing)
+14.05.2014 for more then 4 instances (up to 16) a new commandline param, -o is introduced (for 4 blocks, of 4 arma server instances each)
+22.05.2014 removed old debug code from ASMdll.dll, DIR-value counting related fix
+24.05.2014 profile prefix based slot selection added
+23.07.2014 changed library name for callextension commands, in fn_ASM.fsm, to lowercase (thx Killswitch, for hint)